 You’re building a new application or migrating an existing application to the cloud.
 If you’re considering AWS, you want to pick the right components to power your application.

-But before you start drawing nice AWS architecture diagrams, it’s very important that you read this article.
+But before you start drawing nice AWS architecture diagrams, it’s very important that you follow the steps described in this article.

 With more than 70 services available today, how do you choose an AWS service with confidence?
 How do you identify advantages and disadvantages of a particular AWS service?
 How do you know if a particular service will support all the permission scenarios your application requires?
 How do you know it will integrate nicely with other applications running in a particular AWS region?
 Is a particular AWS service even available in your AWS region?
 Do you know how does AWS pricing work for this service?
 Will it handle your application’s failure scenarios and future growth?